 Careers Advice and Guidance – personalised help to identify long-term goals and to plan the steps to attain them – including access to advisers who can provide a careers interview

 We have an extensive programme to support students through the university application (UCAS) process.
-In Year 12, there is a Careers Morning in January / February and a Futures and Higher Education Day in late June / early July when speakers from competitive universities deliver sessions regarding the application process and give advice on writing Personal Statements.
-Students attend a university and careers convention in Manchester in February / March and are given the opportunity to visit a university Open Day in June.
+In Year 12, there is a Careers Morning in March and a Futures Day in the summer term when speakers from competitive universities and members of our alumni deliver sessions regarding the application process and give advice on student life, student finance, degree apprenticeships and interview skills.
+Students attend the Manchester UCAS Discovery Day in March and are given the opportunity to visit a either a city or campus university Open Day in June.
 We also encourage students to visit universities of their own choosing during June and July, as part of their UCAS research.

 Oxford, Cambridge and the Pre-Professional Programme